BY PHIL HOOD

 Comment and Win

 Drop us a line about industry stories you’d like and I’ll enter you in this month’s contest.
 For the next three weeks we’re accepting entries to win one of the following prizes from Trick Percussion.
-All you have to do is post a comment or sign up for the newsletter below and you’re automatically entered.
+All you have to do is post a comment below and you’re automatically entered.

 GS007 Throw Off & Butt (black)